 Sometimes you just need a little something to nudge you into booking your next holiday.
 That is exactly the purpose of this guide, to take you through famous landmarks in Europe both man-made and natural and to fuel your wanderlust.

-When it comes to famous landmarks in Europe, the list is seemingly endless: The Eiffel tower, Big Ben, Colosseum are but a few.
+When it comes to famous landmarks in Europe, the list is seemingly endless: The Eiffel Tower, Big Ben, and Colosseum are but a few.
 But did you know Azerbaijan’s capital Baku has an amazing flaming tower?
 There is more to Europe than meets the eye, time to get so serious wanderlust.

 Or perhaps your interests lie more in the natural landmarks in Europe like the famous glacier in Iceland, or the fairy-tale island in the middle of Lake Bled.

 Whatever strikes your fancy, one thing is for sure – there is plenty to see in Europe!

 Big Ben and Houses of Parliament, London (UK)

 Explored by Sophie from We Dream of Travel

 Big Ben and the Houses of Parliament, sat along the bank of the River Thames, are perhaps the most famous landmarks in London.
 Nothing quite conjures up images of London as these iconic sights do.

 Constructed in 1859, Big Ben has been keeping time in London for over 150 years.
 A little fun fact that you might not know, is that Big Ben is not the clock tower’s official name!
 It was originally named The Clock Tower until it was renamed The Elizabeth Tower to mark the Diamond Jubilee of Queen Elizabeth II in 2012.
 The nickname Big Ben was first given to the Great Bell inside the tower but has since become synonymous with the tower, bell, and clock.